-1.3 Principles of Consolidation
+Principles of Consolidation 1.3

-The consolidated financial statements incorporate the assets and liabilities of the Company as at 30 June 2022 and the results of its subsidiaries for the year then ended.
+The consolidated financial statements incorporate the assets and liabilities of the Company as at 30 June 2023 and the results of its subsidiaries for the year then ended.
 The Company and its subsidiaries are referred to in this financial report as Bentley or the Consolidated Entity.